public-transport/cached-hafas-client/readme.md

 	const husemannstr = '900000110511'
 	const when = new Date(Date.now() + 60 * 60 * 1000)

-	// will fetch from HAFAS
-	cachedHafas.departures(wollinerStr, {duration: 10, when})
+	// will fetch fresh data from HAFAS cachedHafas.departures(wollinerStr, {duration: 10, when})
 	.then(() => {
-		// within the time frame of a recent departures() call -> will read from cache return cachedHafas.departures(wollinerStr, {
+		// within the "time range" of a recent departures() call,
+		// so it will use the cached data return cachedHafas.departures(wollinerStr, {
 			duration: 3, when: new Date(+when + 3 * 60 * 1000)
 		})